SMNasiri/Image-Colorization-using-Autoencoder-ML-course/README.md

 This project implements an autoencoder in PyTorch to perform image colorization.
 The goal is to colorize grayscale images by training the autoencoder on a dataset of landscape images.
 The model predicts the color components for each pixel based on its grayscale input.

-## Features
-- **Dataset Preparation**: The project uses a landscape dataset and splits it into training, validation, and test sets.
-- **Autoencoder Architecture**: The autoencoder is designed and trained using PyTorch.
-- **Visualization**: Grayscale, ground truth color images, and the autoencoder's predictions are visualized for the test set.
-- **Performance Monitoring**: Learning curves are plotted to monitor the model's performance during training.

 ## Project Workflow
 1. **Data Preparation**:
    - Load and preprocess the dataset.